Dysuria, Bladder Pain, and the Interstitial Cystitis/Bladder Pain Syndrome

 Dysuria is less common among men.
 The syndromes presenting as dysuria are similar to those in women but with some important distinctions.

 In the majority of men with dysuria, frequency, urgency, and/or suprapubic, penile, and/or perineal pain, the prostate is involved, either as the source of infection or as an obstruction to urine flow.
 Bacterial prostatitis is usually caused by E. coli or another gram-negative rod, with one of two presentations.
-Acute bacterial prostatitis presents with fever and chills; prostate ...
+Acute bacterial prostatitis presents with ...